PROPOSED AMENDMENT TO THE ROME STATUTE

-Currently there is no overriding mandatory duty of care (sometimes called a fiduciary duty) to prevent significant harm or to act pre-emptively to give assistance to those who are facing Ecocide.
+Currently there is no overriding mandatory duty of care (sometimes called a fiduciary duty) to prohibit, prevent significant hazards or harm, or to pre-empt by assisting to those who are facing Ecocide.
 Governments, business and finance are not legally bound to be accountable for some of the biggest Ecocides, despite the risk to both humans and nature.
 By creating a crime of Ecocide, the enforcement of a global primary duty (to stop activities that cause significant harm) ensures that all subsequent decisions are made whereby people and planet are put first.
 By criminalising Ecocide at an international level, a global duty of care is created.

 Ecocide, the extensive destruction of ecosystems, is occurring today.
 For example:

 - Large-scale land use that causes the direct destruction of habitats – as is the case with deforestation in most tropical rainforests;

 - Significant pollution – for example, excess greenhouse gases from the industrial activities of the top Carbon Majors;